darrenfishell/darrenfishell.github.io/_posts/2020-03-17-track-maine-coronavirus-cases-in-this-map.md

 ## The process behind the map
 The data above is scraped from the Maine CDC website in Python, based on table names at the CDC's coronavirus webpage (more details in this [Github repository](https://github.com/darrenfishell/data-projects/tree/master/covid-19-me)).
 The scraper not currently scheduled to run on a regular cadence, as the state's reporting methods could change as the pandemic continues to spread.

+You can find the raw output in this [project at data.world](https://data.world/darrenfishell/covid-19-me) or this [Google Sheet](https://docs.google.com/spreadsheets/d/1DXlFVTgbXE3avpFPp1gJ5IFu7cEN9Hl9yhYSFskffGE/edit#gid=0).

+The Maine CDC may update summary and case-level records at different times of day.